-While this comprehensive list focuses on nationally available scholarship options, don’t forget to search for the dozens of wildlife-related scholarships available to residents of a particular state or region.
+While this comprehensive list focuses on nationally available scholarship options, don’t forget to search for other wildlife-related scholarships available to residents of a particular state or region.

 Canadian Wildlife Federation

-The IWLA offers National Conservation Scholarships (in the amount of $2,500) to undergraduate students in degree programs related to wildlife, fisheries, field biology, marine biology, zoology, and other conservation fields.
+To qualify for the $2,500 prize and a one-year membership to the IWLA, students must be enrolled in undergraduate studies in degree programs related to wildlife, fisheries, field biology, marine biology, zoology and other conservation fields.
 Applicants must be juniors or seniors.

 Scholarships are awarded each year to students working toward their masters or doctoral degrees.
-The awards include a 12-month stipend of $30,000 plus an educational allowance of up to $12,000.
-Students may also be eligible for an additional $10,000 for a two to six-week program collaboration at a NOAA facility.
+Yearly support of $42,000 is granted per student which includes a 12-month stipend of $30,000 plus an educational allowance of up to $12,000.
+Students may also be eligible for an additional $10,000 for a four- to six-week program collaboration at a NOAA facility.
 Applications are due in December.

 National Rifle Association

 The NRA offers a Women’s Wildlife Management/Conservation Scholarship Program.
-It's a one-year renewable scholarship of $1,000 available to college juniors or seniors.
+It's a one-year renewable scholarship of $5,000 available to college juniors or seniors.
 Applicants must be females majoring in wildlife management or conservation and have a grade point average of at least 3.0.
-Applications are due November 1st.

-The winner receives a $500 award and gets to make a presentation at the NWRA conference.
+The winner receives a $1,000 award and gets to make a presentation at the NWRA conference.
 There are also a variety of other awards available to defray the costs of attending the NWRA conference.

 Oxbow Animal Health

-An essay, resume, and letters of recommendation are required in order to be considered.
+An essay, resume and letters of recommendation are required in order to be considered.
 Applications must be postmarked by March 1st and recipients will be announced May 1st.